On Raising Kids – an east-west view

 Have fun loving 🙂

 About AtmaAn organizational psychologist and intellectual visionary, Atma is a provocative, colorful personality whose commentary on the subjects of wellness ranges from opening yourself to compassion and empathy to the absolute need for personal discipline and courage.
 As a leadership mentor his methodology derives from his study in India of the ancient Vedic teachings to post-modern, high-tech, street level savvy.
-Atma brings a unique and cutting perspective to the little-understood world of yoga psychology.
+Atma brings a unique and cutting perspective to the little-understood world of marketing psychology.

 Posted on April 14, 2012, in Essay and tagged children, eastern philosophy, ESSAY, family, philosophy, psychology, raising kids, Sanskrit, social issues, women, yoga.
 Bookmark the permalink.
 Leave a comment.